Auckland Bathroom Renovation

 After tiling, the grouting and sealing is done and your tiler is finished on your bathroom renovation.

 With the bathroom tiled, you’ll be happy to see how quickly the bathroom will now start coming together.

-The painter can move in to paint, the glass man can come in to install shower glass, the plumber can install all his fixtures and the electrician will complete his side of things.
+The painter can move in to paint, the glass man can come in to install shower glass and help with the shower screen installation, the plumber can install all his fixtures and the electrician will complete his side of things.

 This part usually flows smoothly will every trade just coming in and adding the final pieces to the puzzle.

 It’s generally the tiler that can make or break a bathroom renovation as a lot of trades are waiting on him to finish the tiling so they can install their fixtures on his tiles.

 That’s why it’s important you deal with a professional and well organized tiler on your next bathroom renovation.